Audio Format Guide

 Lossy

 Better compression than MP3 at equivalent quality.
-Used by Apple, YouTube, and most streaming platforms under the hood.
+Used by Apple, YouTube, and most streaming platforms.
+Now available as a direct output format (.aac files).

 Best for: Streaming, Apple Music, YouTube audio tracks